-Proposal Consistency with RHMS Objectives and Management Principles

-- How do the proposed site designation and management recommendations contribute to or address the objectives of the Strategy and improve upon or fill a gap in addressing objectives or principles that are not currently addressed by other designated sites or management measures?
-Please address this question in relation to the listed topics below: - a) Maintenance, protection, and restoration of habitats and natural communities. - b) Allowing for the enjoyment and use of the area while protecting from degradation and loss. - c) Improve knowledge and understanding of rocky habitat ecosystems by fostering research and monitoring efforts. - d) Facilitate cooperation and coordination among local, state, and federal resource management agencies, and tribal governments, to ensure that marine resources and habitats are holistically managed. - e) Fostering stewardship and education of the area or coastwide. - 2.
-Please include any additional information that you would like reviewers to consider (optional).
+What are the outcomes or metrics which could be measured to determine progress toward or achievement of these goals?
+Formatted: Indent: Left: 0.5", Space Before: 6 pt, After: 6 pt, No bullets or numbering Formatted: Font: Proposal Consistency with RHMS Objectives and Management Principles No bullets or numbering How does the proposed site designation and management 5.1.
+Formatted: Numbered + Level: 1 + Numbering Style: recommendations contribute to or address the objectives of the Strategy and 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: improve upon or fill a gap in addressing objectives or principles/policies that are 0.25" + Indent at: 0.5" not currently addressed by other designated sites or management measures?
+Formatted: Font: Please address this question in relation to the listed topics below: Formatted: Numbered + Level: 2 + Numbering Style: Maintenance, protection, and restoration of habitats and natural a.a) a, b, c, ... + Start at: 1 + Alignment: Left + Aligned at: 0.75" + Indent at: 1" -Allowing for the enjoyment and use of the area while Formatted: Font: protecting from degradation and loss; Formatted: Right: 1.1", Space Before: 0 pt, After: 0 pt, Numbered + Level: 2 + Numbering Style: a, b, c, ... + c) Improve knowledge and understanding of rocky habitat Start at: 1 + Alignment: Left + Aligned at: 0.75" + ecosystems by fostering research and monitoring efforts.
+Indent at: 1", No widow/orphan control, Tab stops: d) Facilitate cooperation and coordination among local, state, 11" Left and federal resource management agencies, and tribal Formatted: Font: governments, to ensure that marine resources and habitats Formatted: List Paragraph, Don't add space between are holistically managed. paragraphs of the same style Preservation of public access, Formatted: Font: d.
+Consideration for the adaptation and resilience to climate change, ocean Formatted acidification, and hypoxia, Formatted: Font: Fostering stewardship and education of the area or coastwide.
+Formatted Please include any additional information that you would like reviewers to Commented [LAD10]: Revision made in response f consider (optional).
+Formatted: Font: Formatted: Font: Bold, Font color: Auto